synapticloop/templar/README.md

 Code generation is done on an ad-hoc basis, so the speed is not sufficiently important.
-If you are looking to generate millions of requests per second, this is probably not for you.
+If you are looking to generate millions of requests per second, this is probably not for you. _(Chances are you want to use a mustache related templating engine)_

-No parsing/rendering speed testing or comparisons have been done, and will not be done.
+**NOTE:** No parsing/rendering speed testing or comparisons have been done, and will ever be done.

-## What's with the whitespace (tabs and newlines)?
+## What's With The Whitespace (Tabs and Newlines)?

 Sometimes it matters, sometimes it doesn't - so by default we don't output tabs and newlines unless explicitly asked to (i.e. ```{\\n}``` or ```{\\t}```)